This blog post is for those using or considering a converted washing machine as greens spinner.

 Early findings on the Commercial Washer Model

 We have our first version dropped off at a partner farm (Footprint farm) for a long term use test.
 Early reports suggest that it’s a great washing machine spinner.
-Concerns of water getting on the motor prompted the need to add a skirt over the electronics to deflect splashing of nearby water.
-We also increased the size of the drain holes in the bottom of the drum to make the daily cleaning (hosing out small leaf material) quicker and easier.
+We increased the size of the drain holes in the bottom of the drum to make the daily cleaning (hosing out small leaf material) quicker and easier.
 Taylor and the crew repeatedly comment about how nice and quiet the machine operates.
 Yay for hearing the radio, and other crew members as you pack for customers!

 NOTE: The Speed Queen model TC5 and TR5 differ slightly: The TR5 does not have the brake feature.

 Not sure if a washer spinner is right for you?
 Learn about other options

 Looking for best practices and how-to info on cleaning and maintenance?
 Check out these videos.